 - Check your home for damage from the inside, documenting any leaks, holes, water stains, rotting wood, etc

-Every professional roofer will recommend against homeowners climbing up on top of their roofs to take photos as walking around up there is considered a safety hazard.
-Instead, try and document the damages from your ladder if possible to avoid unnecessary risks.
+Every professional roofer will recommend against homeowners climbing up on top of their roofs to take photos, as walking around up there is considered a safety hazard.
+Instead, try to document the damage from your ladder if possible to avoid unnecessary risks.

-Once you’ve taken enough photos of the damage, the next step in preparing to tarp your roof is to clear the area.
+Once you’ve taken enough photos of the damage, the next step during the roof tarping process is to clear the area.
 Using a broom or a rake, carefully sweep the debris away — from the ladder, of course.

 Next, you’ll need to grab a tape measure and map out the surface area of the damage.